Clikengo/foundationdb-rs/foundationdb/README.md

 ## Initialization

 Due to limitations in the C API, the Client and it's associated Network can only be initialized and run once per the life of a process.
-Generally the `foundationdb::run` function will be enough to initialize the Client.
-See `foundationdb::default_api` and `foundationdb::builder` for more configuration options of the Fdb Client.
+Generally the `foundationdb::boot` function will be enough to initialize the Client.
+See `foundationdb::api` for more configuration options of the Fdb Client.

 ## Example